-But little things add up, too, and you can write off out-of-pocket costs incurred while doing work for a charity.
-For example, ingredients for dishes you prepare for a nonprofit organization's soup kitchen and stamps you buy for a school's fund-raising mailing count as charitable contributions.
 Keep your receipts.
-If your contribution totals more than $250, you'll also need an acknowledgement from the charity documenting the support you provided.
-If you drove your car for charity during the year, remember to deduct 14 cents per mile, plus parking and tolls paid, for your philanthropic journeys.
+If your contribution totals $250 or more, you'll also need an acknowledgement from the charity documenting the support you provided.
+Also, if you drove your car for charity during the year, you can deduct 14 cents per mile, plus parking, and tolls paid.

 State Sales Taxes

 This deduction is particularly important if you live in a state that doesn't impose a state income tax.
-Itemizers have the choice between deducting the state income taxes or state and local sales taxes they paid.
+If you itemize deductions, you can either deduct the state income taxes or the state and local sales taxes that you paid.
 You choose whichever saves you the most money.
-So, if your state doesn't have an income tax, the sales tax write-off is clearly the way to go.

-In some cases, even filers who pay state income taxes can come out ahead with the sales tax choice.
-And you don't need a wheelbarrow full of receipts.
+In some cases, people who pay state income taxes can also deduct sales taxes.
 The IRS has a calculator that shows how much residents of various states can deduct, based on their income and state and local sales tax rates.
-If you purchased a vehicle, boat or airplane, the calculator will also include the tax you paid on that big-ticket item when it spits out your total sales tax deduction amount.
+For example, if you purchased a vehicle, boat or airplane, the calculator includes the tax you paid on that big-ticket item when it calculates total sales tax deduction amount.

-Unfortunately, there's one wrinkle you won't like.
-The write-off for sales tax is added to your local property taxes, and there's a $10,000 a year maximum for the combined total of these taxes ($5,000 if you're married but filing a separate return).
+Unfortunately, however, the sales tax deduction is added to your local property taxes.
+And there isa $10,000-per-year maximum for the combined total of these taxes ($5,000 if you're married filing separately).

-Did you owe tax when you filed your 2019 state income tax return last year?
-Then, for goodness' sake, remember to include that amount in your state-tax deduction on your 2020 federal return, along with state income taxes withheld from your paychecks or paid via quarterly estimated payments during the year.
+Did you owe tax when you filed your 2021 state income tax return?
+Then, you can include that amount in your state-tax deduction on your 2022 federal return.
+You can also include the state income taxes that were withheld from your paychecks, or that were paid via quarterly estimated payments during the year.

-Just remember that the deduction for state and local taxes is limited to $10,000 a year ($5,000 if married filing separately).
+Just remember, that the state and local tax deduction is limited to $10,000 a year ($5,000 if married filing separately).

 Jury Pay Given to Employer